docarray/docarray/docs/data_types/video/video.md

 assert first_scene.shape == (95, 176, 320, 3)
 ```

-Or you can easily access the first frame of all new scenes and display them in a notebook:
+Or you can access the first frame of all new scenes and display them in a notebook:

 ```python
 from docarray.typing import ImageNdArray